-Clinical faculty routinely uses the following scoring system when evaluating student performance of specific tasks in 5 categories, for which there is a total of 100 points possible.

-Each category is worth: 0 points to 20 points.
+Clinical faculty routinely uses the following scoring system when evaluating student performance of specific tasks in 8 categories, for which there is a total of 24 points possible.
+The third category is the Clinical log sheet and is worth 26 points.
+Total possible points for clinical grade per rotation is 50 points.